Dental practice videos—how much should they cost a dentist?

 For dental videos, I invest between 25-25 hours.
 Only five of those hours is invested in production (the actual filming of the video).
 So, a lot more goes into producing a professional video that goes on beneath the surface…behind the curtain.

-The cost of the gear factors into the cost.
+The cost of the gear factors into the pricing of a dentist’s marketing video.

 Considering how much dental equipment, e.g., CEREC, CBCT, and pano machines cost, it seems silly to share with dentists how much video gear costs—it’s a lot less to film videos than to perform dentistry in a modern office!